silktide/syringe/README.md

 8. IniLoader has been removed, the format doesn't suit DI particularly nicely.
 9. Now requires PHP 7.1
 10. LoaderInterface updated, now requires typehints
+11. We now support escaping of special tokens (environment, parameter, constant) by character repeating. e.g. a parameter value of 50% would be written as '50%%')

 ## Todos: